 Reporting information to HMRC - ‘Real time information’ (RTI) is the system used for sending payroll information to HMRC – usually every payday.

 There are two ways the information can be sent - online, or, if certain requirements are met, by paper.
-More detail on when paper filing can be used is available in the specialist care and support employer section of LITRG’s website.
+More detail on when paper filing can be used is available on LITRG’s website.
 Broadly, it is available for those who, for whatever reason, may be unable to use a computer or have no internet capability.

 Paying HMRC – every month or quarter (usually quarter for small employers), you must pay HMRC the amounts of tax and NIC you have deducted from your employee.
+LITRG explain this process in their guidance.
 The good news is that because of something called the Employment Allowance, many small employers, including care and support employers, do not need to pay HMRC any employer’s National Insurance on top of the amounts deducted from employees.

 Pensions auto enrolment (workplace pensions) - Every employer with at least one member of staff has a responsibility of putting those who meet certain criteria into a workplace pension scheme and contributing towards it.
 This includes those who hire a carer or personal assistant.
 Direct payment users should speak to their Local Authority (or NHS/DWP as appropriate) regarding their budget to pay for these extra costs.